rudraksha-avatara/ddos-load/README-KALI-LINUX.md

 1. Fork the repository
 2. Create a feature branch
-3. Test thoroughly on Kali Linux
+3. attack thoroughly on Kali Linux
 4. Submit a pull request

 ### Reporting Security Issues